amaury-micheli/Discord_and_decoherence/README.md

 # Discord_and_decoherence
-This project contains the code I have used to make the computations and plots of the paper ...
+This project contains the code I have used to make the computations and plots in the paper "Discord and Decoherence" available at arxiv:2112.05037
-You are free to reuse and modify it but please cite the paper ... when doing so.
+You are free to reuse and modify it but please cite arxiv:2112.05037 when doing so.

 I acknowledge :
 - Vincent Vennin who has written a piece of the code.